List-coloring apex-minor-free graphs: Complexity

-Given a planar instance $\phi$ of $3$-SAT, we construct a graph $G_{\phi}$ which is $5$-colorable if and only if the instance is satisfiable, in the following way.
+Given a planar instance $\phi$ of SAT, we construct a $3$-connected graph $G_{\phi}$ which is $(c+1)$-colorable if and only if the instance is satisfiable, in the following way (see Figure~\ref{fig-exhard} for an illustration).
 Let $Z_\phi$ be the incidence graph of $\phi$ drawn in plane.
-By modifying the formula $\phi$ if necessary, we can assume that $Z_\phi$ is $2$-connected.
+By modifying the formula $\phi$ if necessary (enlarging clauses by including a single variable several times, so that $Z_\phi$ contains parallel edges), we can assume that $Z_\phi$ is $2$-edge-connected.